espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-terminology.rst

   * - Health Client Model
     - The model is used to represent an element that can control and monitor the health of a node.
     - The Health Client Model uses messages to control the state maintained by the Health Server Model.
 The model can get the self-test information of other nodes through the message "Health Fault Get".
+  * - Remote Provisioning Server model
+    - The model is used to support the functionality of provisioning a remote device over the mesh network and to perform the Node Provisioning Protocol Interface procedures.
+    - The Remote Provisioning Server model is a root model and a main model that does not extend any other models.
+  * - Remote Provisioning Client model
+    - The model is used to support the functionality of provisioning devices into a mesh network by interacting with a mesh node that supports the Remote Provisioning Server model.
+    - The Remote Provisioning Client is a root model and a main model that does not extend any other models.
+The Remote Provisioning Client may operate on states defined by the Remote Provisioning Server model using Remote Provisioning messages.
+  * - Directed Forwarding Configuration Server model
+    - The model is used to support the configuration of the directed forwarding functionality of a node.
+    - The Directed Forwarding Configuration Server model is a main model that extends the Configuration Server model.
+  * - Directed Forwarding Configuration Client model
+    - The model is used to support the functionality of a node that can configure the directed forwarding functionality of another node.
+    - The Directed Forwarding Configuration Client model is a root model and a main model that does not extend any other models.
+The Directed Forwarding Configuration Client model may operate on states defined by the Directed Forwarding Configuration Server model using Directed Forwarding Configuration messages.
+  * - Bridge Configuration Server model
+    - The model is used to support the configuration of the subnet bridge functionality of a node.
+    - The Bridge Configuration Server model is a main model that extends the Configuration Server model.
+  * - Bridge Configuration Client model
+    - The model is used to support the functionality of a node that can configure the subnet bridge functionality of another node.
+    - The Bridge Configuration Client model is a root model and a main model that does not extend any other models.
+The Bridge Configuration Client model may operate on states defined by the Bridge Configuration Server model using Bridge messages.
+  * - Mesh Private Beacon Server model
+    - The model is used to support the configuration of the Mesh Private beacons functionality of a node.
+    - The Mesh Private Beacon Server model is a main model that extends the Configuration Server model.
+  * - Mesh Private Beacon Client model
+    - The model is used to support the functionality of a node that can configure the Mesh Private beacons functionality of another node.
+    - The Mesh Private Beacon Client model is a root model and a main model that does not extend any other models.
+The Mesh Private Beacon Client model may operate on states defined by the Mesh Private Beacon Server model using Mesh Private Beacon messages.
+  * - On-Demend Private Proxy Server model
+    - The model is used to support the configuration of the advertising with Private Network Identity type functionality of a node.
+    - The On-Demand Private Proxy Server model is a main model that extends the Mesh Private Beacon Server model and corresponds with the Solicitation PDU RPL Configuration Server model.
+  * - On-Demend Private Proxy Client model
+    - The model is used to support the functionality of a node that can configure the advertising with Private Network Identity type functionality of another node.
+    - The On-Demand Private Proxy Client model is a root model and a main model that does not extend any other models.
+The On-Demand Private Proxy Client model may operate on states defined by the On-Demand Private Proxy Server model using On-Demand Private Proxy messages.
+  * - SAR Configuration Server model
+    - The model is used to support the configuration of the segmentation and reassembly behavior of a node.
+    - The SAR Configuration Server model is a root model and a main model that does not extend any other models.
+  * - SAR Configuration Client model
+    - The SAR Configuration Client model is used to support the functionality of configuring the behavior of the lower transport layer of a node that supports the SAR Configuration Server model.
+    - The SAR Configuration Client model is a root model and a main model that does not extend any other models.
+The SAR Configuration Client model may operate on states defined by the SAR Configuration Server model using SAR Configuration messages.
+  * - Solicitation PDU RPL Configuration Server model
+    - The Solicitation PDU RPL Configuration Server model is used to support the functionality of removing items from the solicitation replay protection list of a node.
+    - The Solicitation PDU RPL Configuration Server model corresponds with the On-Demand Private Proxy Server model.
+  * - Solicitation PDU RPL Configuration Client model
+    - The model is used to support the functionality of removing addresses from the solicitation replay protection list of a node that supports the Solicitation PDU RPL Configuration Server model.
+    - The Solicitation PDU RPL Configuration Client model is a root model and a main model that does not extend any other models.
+The Solicitation PDU RPL Configuration Client model may be used to remove items from a solicitation replay protection list of a peer node by using Solicitation PDU RPL Configuration messages.
+  * - Opcodes Aggregator Server model
+    - The model is used to support the functionality of processing a sequence of access layer messages.
+    - The Opcodes Aggregator Server model is a root model that does not extend any other models.
+  * - Opcodes Aggregator Client model
+    - The model is used to support the functionality of dispatching a sequence of access layer messages to nodes supporting the Opcodes Aggregator Server model.
+    - The Opcodes Aggregator Client model is a root model and a main model that does not extend any other models.
+  * - Large Composition Data Server model
+    - The model is used to support the functionality of exposing pages of Composition Data that do not fit in a Config Composition Data Status message and to expose metadata of the model instances.
+    - The Large Composition Data Server is a main model that extends the Configuration Server model.
+  * - Large Composition Data Client model
+    - The model is used to support the functionality of reading pages of Composition Data that do not fit in a Config Composition Data Status message and reading the metadata of the model instances.
+    - The Large Composition Data Client model is a root model that does not extend any other models.
+The Large Composition Data Client model may operate on states defined by the Large Composition Data Server model using Large Composition Data messages.

 .. _ble-mesh-terminology-network-management: